1. Purpose of policy

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it:

 Business Continuity means maintaining the uninterrupted availability of all key business resources required to support essential University functions.

 Business Continuity Management (BCM) means that part of risk management that establishes cost-effective treatments should an outage occur that would interrupt essential University functions.
 The primary output of BCM is a Business Continuity Plan that comprises many elements which, collectively, define the approach to deal with a break in business continuity, and which prescribes the steps an organisation should take to recover lost business functions.

-Cost Centre Risk Register means the register that records information about the operational risks faced by individual cost centres and relevant controls being put in place to mitigate against them.
+Faculty/Department Risk Register means the register that records information about the operational risks faced by individual departments or faculties and relevant controls being put in place to mitigate against them.

 Incident Management means systems and processes that provide for an organisational structure capable of responding to all levels of emergency from simple to complex.

 Risk is the effect of uncertainty upon the University’s objectives.
 Risk may have a positive or negative impact.